grincc/docs/council_member_election_guidelines.md

 **TLDR: these guidelines allow council members to be appointed or removed by any community member (democratic) but only when proper arguments (technocratic) are provided while providing proper security to the funds.
-In case of any unforeseen situation, the CC can fall back on these principals of allowing motions by anyone, but only considering motions when accompanied by proper argumentats.**
+In case of any unforeseen situation, the CC can fall back on these principals of allowing motions by anyone, but only considering motions when accompanied by proper arguments.**

 # Community council election guidelines
 The Grin Community Council (CC) originally consisted of four by the OC appointed trusted community members with a proven track record and two council members which were elected based on public community voting.